aireuhl/ed/core_components.md

 ## 50 Word Statement

 Contemporary public librarianship is fraught with precarity.
 As more of the workforce is relegated to part-time and temporary positions, our field grows increasingly unstable and workers become more vulnerable to workplace trauma.
-As a collective issue, contending with these questions of precarity and labor-based trauma is best done by looking outside of the field and embracing an ethos of collective healing.
+Since precarity-based trauma is a collective issue, contending with these questions is best done by looking outside of the field and embracing an ethos of collective healing.

 ---